 The majority of male patients within the asylum system before the first world war were often poor and without spouses to look after them.
 After WWI, ‘Shell Shock’ was a prevalent condition among men admitted to the Asylums.
-At the time of this condition being diagnosed it cause controversy due to the condition being similar to the female psychosis.
+At the time of this condition being diagnosed and recognised, it caused controversy due to the condition being similar to the female psychosis.
 Alcoholism and the delusion related with it were also common reasons for certification.
 Unlike the female sides of the asylums, the male sides were smaller in numbers.
-Escape was more common with male patients than females; but due to the smaller numbers of males in some hospitals it was noted that they had a more stable time within the ward.
+Escape was more common with male patients than females; due to the smaller numbers of males in some hospitals it was noted that they had a more stable time within the ward.

 The males wards had the same daily schedule as the female wards and instead of being involved with the laundry and needle rooms, they worked the kitchen and the bakehouse.
 They were also involved in the daily housekeeping of the wards.
 Other than the difference in activities the male wards were normally run with a stricter discipline; which most of the patients would have been used to given their backgrounds within the military.
-The male population of the Asylums received a wider range of activities for their recovery; they were allowed to join sports teams and the hospital band (if there was one); there were also inter-hospital leagues fort hem to compete in.
+The male population of the Asylums received a wider range of activities for their recovery; they were allowed to join sports teams and the hospital band (if there was one); there were also inter-hospital leagues for them to compete in.
 Rational patients were also employed on working the farms and the upkeep of the grounds and gardens; they were also employed in various workshops and engineering practices.
 One such example is an account from Severalls of a male patients were used to lay 2-inch piping to the cricket ground, and build a band stand.

 What were the treatments that were used?

 The big breakthrough in the psychiatric treatments was the introduction of drugs to the Asylum system.
 The first drug to be used, discovered by a French Naval Surgeon was Chlorpromazine (Largactil) and was the first antipsychotic to be developed and it had a huge impact on the condition of patients.
 This development led to the rapid introduction of drugs within the psychiatric world.
-The next large development was talking through patients problems, and occupational therapy.
+The next large development was talking through patients problems with them, and occupational therapy.